 1. They were originally bred to be border guards.

-The bloodline dates back to when the Czech Republic was part of the U.S.S.R., and the dogs were originally used by border guards starting in the 1950s.
+The Czech line German Shepherd dates back to when the Czech Republic was part of the U.S.S.R., and the dogs were originally used by border guards starting in the 1950s.
 They made an excellent choice, as these dogs are powerful, tenacious, and capable of running anyone down — and keeping them down once caught.